opea-project/Enterprise-RAG/src/comps/prompt_registry/README.md

 The project is organized into several directories:

 - `impl/`: This directory contains configuration files for the prompt registry service.
-- `utils/`: This directory contains scripts that are used by the OPEA Prompt Registry Microservice.
+- `utils/`: This directory contains scripts that are used by the Prompt Registry Microservice.

 The tree view of the main directories and files: